oyvindwe/connectlife-ha/custom_components/connectlife/data_dictionaries/README.md

 Each property is mapped to _one_ entity or _one_ target property.
 In addition, each `climate` preset is mapped to a set of properties and values.

-If you change the type of mapping, the old entity or state attribute will change to unavailable in Home Assistant.
+If you disable or change the type of mapping, old entities will be automatically removed from Home Assistant, while state attributes will change to unavailable.
-You can bulk remove the old entities in on the [entities page](https://my.home-assistant.io/redirect/entities/) by filtering on the device and status.

 If you change unit or state class for sensors, you will need to fix the history in [Home Assistant - Statistics](https://my.home-assistant.io/redirect/developer_statistics/).